PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 **Direct drive version**

+requirements: servo idler: 5 stepper motor controls and drivers(X,Y,Z,E), 1 GPIO pin(servo control) and access to 12V (servo power) stepper motor controlled idler: 6 stepper motor controls and driver(X,Y,Z,E, IDLER), 1 extra endstop port(the idler needs homing for positional accuracy).

 This is the version for direct drive printers.
 Since direct drive support more materials it makes total sense to run such a setup with a multi material upgrade.
 The only thing is that adding direct drive adds a layer of complexity due to the extra extruder to handle and to overcome when loading filaments.
 It also means that the main board will require an extra stepper motor because we can't simply replace the direct drive extruder by the MSU.
 In this setup there is still the options to have either a servo motor or a stepper motor controlling the idler but you will most likely use the servo version since few boards will be compatible with the stepper version since you needs 6 independent stepper motor controls

 **Direct drive version linked extruders**

+requirements: servo idler: 4 stepper motor controls and drivers(X,Y,Z,(E and IDLER combined)), 1 GPIO pin (servo control) and access to 12V (servo power) stepper motor controlled idler: 5 stepper motor controls and driver(X,Y,Z,(E and IDLER combined)), 1 extra endstop port (the idler needs homing for positional accuracy)

-This is the same version as the direct drive one with the only difference being that the extruder son both the MSU and on the actual extruder will be connected to the same driver meaning that a lot more logic needs to be implemented in order to never have both of them running at the same time, since they have different steps per mm meaning that if we run them at the same time one will be fighting against the other
+This is the same version as the direct drive one with the only difference being that the extruder son both the MSU and on the actual extruder will be connected to the same driver meaning that a lot more logic needs to be implemented in order to never have both of them running at the same time, since they have different steps per mm meaning that if we run them at the same time one will be fighting against the other.

 ## **Before you attempt to build this:**